MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 ### Guiding Principles

 1. **Diversity** is what you're looking for here: diversity of role, responsibility, experience, gender, race, team, department etc.
-2. Don't be biased into thinking a technical interview won't benefit from a non-technical person.
+2. Don't be foolishly biased into thinking a technical interview won't benefit from a non-technical person.
 Especially if you have a tech test as part of the process.
 3. Have **a full panel**—this is a powerful bias mitigation technique.
 4. Get to know who will give good advice and what your panel's biases are.
 Keep good interviewers around for future panels.
 5. You don't have to be "friends" with your panel members either—be wise enough to pick people who will have a **perspective** you can't.
 6. A bigger panel lets you give less-experienced interviewers an opportunity to participate.
 Even a "no-experience this-is-my-first-job-ever" team member can participate and contribute when you have other experienced folk on the panel for them to learn from.
-7. Try as much as you can to keep the same panel members across batches of interviews—when you want to compare candidates you want the same set of interviewers comparing.
+7. Try as much as you can to keep the same panel members across batches of interviews—when you want to compare candidates later you want the same set of interviewers comparing.
+8. Combative or aggressive interviewers don't belong on your panel.

 > ### My Bias
 >
 > 1. I choose to have **a 4-person interview panel**.
 There is research that suggests that 4 is the sweet-spot for reducing bias.
 > 2. Some folks express concern about the intimidation of facing 4 people in an interview room and I acknowledge this concern.
-Interviewing is all about trade-offs and I mitigate this potential stress by spending time and energy being supportive and encouraging before, during and after the interview.
+Interviewing is all about trade-offs and I mitigate this potential stress by spending time and energy being supportive and encouraging before, during and after the interview. the benefits of erasing bias outweigh the remaining risk after the anxiety-reducing efforts described above.
 > 3. **Reducing anxiety** is my #1 task in interviews.
 Because it's something I personally suffer with and because I believe a relaxed candidate will find it easier to shine.
 It also levels the playing field for introverts.

 ---